 ERES REIT Announces Timing of First Quarter 2023 Results & Conference Call

-/EIN News/ -- TORONTO, March 23, 2023 (GLOBE NEWSWIRE) -- European Residential Real Estate Investment Trust ("ERES") (TSX:ERE.UN) announced today it will issue its financial results for the three months ended March 31, 2023 after markets close on:
+TORONTO, March 23, 2023 (GLOBE NEWSWIRE) -- European Residential Real Estate Investment Trust ("ERES") ERE announced today it will issue its financial results for the three months ended March 31, 2023 after markets close on:

 Wednesday, May 10, 2023